 Bob Kilburg — Kilburg is a Colts baseball alumni who played under 1st year Hall of Fame inductee, Coach Lyman Ashely.
-As the president and creative director of Bob Kilburg & Associates, (a San Carlos based advertising agency that includes clients such as the San Jose Sharks, Stanford Cardinal Football, DGDG.com and the SAP Center in San Jose) Kilburg has written, produced and directed hundreds of TV and radio commercials in his career, and won numerous advertising industry awards.
+As the president and creative director of Big League Ideas, (a San Carlos based advertising agency that has worked with the San Jose Sharks, Stanford Cardinal Football, DGDG.com and SAP Center in San Jose) Kilburg has written, produced and directed hundreds of TV and radio commercials in his career, and won numerous advertising industry awards.
 Kilburg is also an Emmy award winning on-camera and voice talent.
 Kilburg's son Brett played two years for current Colts baseball skipper, Coach Tony Lucca.

 Tony Lucca — Played baseball at Canada in 1995 and 1996.
 In 95, Lucca was an All State Selection and also lead the state of California in RBI's.
 In 96 he was an All American while playing on a Championship team under then head coach and Hall of Fame inductee Mike Garcia.
 Tony earned an athletic scholarship to Oklahoma State University.
 While there in 1997 and 1998 over two seasons he hit well over .300 and had a total of 27 HR's while driving in over 130 runs and earning 2nd team all Big12 honors and also competing in two NCAA Super Regionals.
 Tony signed a professional contract with the Florida Marlins in 98 playing three seasons in their minor league organization and Making the New York Penn League All Star Team in 1999 and also the Team MVP.
 After his playing career Lucca began coaching at Canada as an assistant to Coach Garcia in 2002.
 He then took over the Canada baseball program in 2003.
 Over ten seasons as the Colts skipper they have had a string of six straight seasons in the state playoffs, a league title in 2010, having coached 3 players who signed professional baseball contracts, 10 All Americans, 8 All Nor Cal selections, 4 league MVP's.
 He has had over 80 percent of players moving on to four year schools and earning athletic scholarships.